mechmotum/mechmotum.github.io/content/dygert-crash.rst

 Notes
 =====

-- Women time trialers average about 45 km/h (12.5 m/s), so she should have been
+- Women time trial-ers average about 45 km/h (12.5 m/s), so she should have
-  going faster than this going down hill (but she isn't pedaling).
+  been going faster than this going down hill (but she isn't pedaling).
 - [Plöchl2012]_ shows wobble frequencies between 6 and 9 Hz for 0 to 20 m/s in
   Figure 4.
 Same figure shows the wobble mode unstable from about 4 to 20 m/s.
   This is for a model with rider lean and the but attached to the seat.